poetapp/documentation/rdd/separate-file-uploads.md

 ### node: add archiveUrl/hash validation

+When `archiveUrl` points to an IPFS file, the validation can be skipped entirely since IPFS content is immutable.

-The node should reject signed verifiable Work claims where the Work claim's `archiveUrl` does not match `hash`.
+For `archiveUrl`s pointing to mutable storage, clients of the node should verify that the hash of the contents dereferenced from `archiveUrl` does match `hash`.

-This should be probably be async as the file we need to download from archiveUrl may be large.
+Frost will only support IPFS initially, so there is no need to address this more complex scenario for mainnet.

 ----